nuejs/nue/packages/nuejs.org/blog/standards-first-web-framework/index.md

-## The standards-first web framework
+## The standards first web framework

 To relieve my disappointment with the frontend ecosystem, I'm showing a better way to build websites.
 It is based on the following foundations: